seongdong2/seongdong2/README.md

 </div>

 ### 🌱 I’m currently learning ...
-- Networking
+- Linux
-- Jenkins Simple Project
+- Docker Simple Project
 - Algorithm

 ### 😄 What I can Do